How to apply for your first Irish passport as an adult

 Passport Express abroad

 There are a number of UK Post Office branches in Northern Ireland that provide the Passport Express service (pdf).
-There are also two post offices in Great Britain offering Passport Express (Glasgow and Liverpool).
+There are also two post offices in Great Britain offering Passport Express (Glasgow Post Office, 140 West Nile Street, Glasgow, G1 2RD and Liverpool Post Office, 1 – 3 South John Street, Liverpool, L1 8BN.).

 If you are applying abroad, the application form lists suitable categories of witness.
 The witness should enter their daytime contact number on the application form as this may need to be verified by the Passport Service or the relevant embassy or consulate.